laurent-martin/aspera-api-examples/web/README.md

 ```

 > [!NOTE]
 > Node credentials can be either a node user, or an access key.
-As use of SSH credentials is not recommended, you may ignore the `server` section.
-The `httpgw`can also be ignored if you do not want to use HTTP GW.
+> As use of SSH credentials is not recommended, you may ignore the `server` section.
+> The `httpgw` can also be ignored if you do not want to use HTTP Gateway.

 ## Environment Setup